 Find Free Things to Do

 Not every single Singapore experience requires you to spend a large amount of cash to do them.
-While it’s true that if you want to go to Universal Studios or see the Cloud Forest or peruse some of Singapore’s plethora of museums, you will have to drop some amount of money, Singapore has a lot of free things to do.
+While it’s true that if you want to go to Universal Studios or see the Cloud Forest or peruse some of Singapore’s plethora of museums, you will have to spend some amount of money, Singapore has a lot of free things to do.

 Singapore is filled with many fun and exciting things to do that don’t involve spending money.
 It’s just a matter of finding these hidden travel gems.